pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 pointing out these things, my intention is not to discount those efforts or to bash publishers in general.
 Many publishers play a critical part in the functioning of the current system and feel just as trapped by their position in it.
-We all need something better.
+We all know we need something better.
 We need something that will provide a cure for the inequities of current systems of scholarship and science that take unfair advantage of the researchers and the public and often leave critical information, sometimes needed in life and death situations, unavailable to those who need it the most.

 It doesn't have to be that way.

 <!--MORE-->